toyosiola/xclusive-ecommerce-store-full-server-rendered/PROCEDURES.md

 #### add to cart functionality

-- [ ] create a add to cart server action
+- [x] create a add to cart server action
-- [ ] import, invoke and await verifySession in try/catch
+- [x] import, invoke and await verifySession in try/catch
-- [ ] if/else: if session.isAuth, create item in cart collections attaching user and product
+- [x] if/else: if session.isAuth, create item in cart collections attaching user and product
-  - [ ] else, get session with id, create session cart object, push to session.cart in sessions collection
+  - [x] else, get session with id, create session cart object, push to session.cart in sessions collection
-- [ ] if !session, create a crypto session token as id
+- if !session:
-  - [ ] create a session document in sessions collection in db with sessionId, cartArray and add productId and set quantity to provided quantity or 1
+  - [x] create a session document in sessions collection with cart as Array of objects containing product and set quantity to provided quantity or 1
-  - [ ] sign session with jwt, and add to cookie
+  - [x] sign session with jwt, and add to cookie
+  - [ ] revalidate tags for session and user

 #### remove from cart functionality